Skip to content

 The College of St. Scholastica

 Occupational therapists play an important role in our communities as they work to enable patients to engage in the meaningful activities of daily life.
 They step in when a person’s ability to live independently is disrupted by illness or injury.
-With the goal of helping their patients lead more independent and active lives, occupational therapists will often specialize in working with a specific patient group, such as older adults, individuals with mental illness or children and youth.
+With the goal of helping their patients lead more independent and active lives, occupational therapists will often specialize in a specific area – including mental health, geriatrics or pediatrics.

 Many of these focus areas hone in on restoring the abilities of those who have lost capabilities they formerly possessed.
 This may be due to aging or as a result of a traumatic event, injury, addiction or mental illness.
 Pediatric occupational therapists, however, have a unique opportunity to work with children, ensuring they are provided with the best possible start during some of the most crucial developmental phases of their lives.

 The skills of pediatric occupational therapy practitioners are viewed as critical, since the longer a child goes without mastering the skills required for success and independence, the more the problem can compound as they get older.
-Some of the general developmental areas they address include cognitive skills, fine motor skills, gross motor skills, self-care tasks and social skills.
+Some of the general developmental areas they address include pediatric occupational therapists support children in developing:

 Occupational therapists practicing with children and youth will often incorporate play into their interventions to help motivate children.
 This tactic also helps to reduce potential anxiety they may experience through the process.
 This can involve games, puzzles, toys, songs and physical exercises.
 Through working with pediatric occupational therapists, children are not only enabled to develop critical skills, but they often also build upon their levels of confidence and self-esteem.

 The typical work environment for occupational therapy practitioners specializing in children and youth can vary from hospitals and clinics to schools and community outreach programs.
-With a growing need for their specialized skills, employment of occupational therapists — regardless of specialty or focus area — is expected to grow 21 percent by 2026, according to the Bureau of Labor Statistics.
+With a growing need for their specialized skills, employment of occupational therapists — regardless of specialty or focus area — is expected to grow 11% by 2033, according to the Bureau of Labor Statistics.
 That’s more than three times the national average for all occupations.

 Pediatric occupational therapy: The rewarding benefits